sukykaur/AzureNIST800-171/PaaSWAOverview.md

 ### Virtual Network
 The architecture defines a private Virtual Network with an address space of 10.200.0.0/16.

-**Network Security Groups**: [Network Security Groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists that allow or deny traffic within a Virtual Network.
-Network Security Groups can be used to secure traffic at a subnet or individual Virtual Machine level.
-The following Network Security Groups exist:
+**Network Security Group**: [network security group](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists that allow or deny traffic within a Virtual Network. network security group can be used to secure traffic at a subnet or individual virtual machine level.
+The following network security group exist:
-- 1 Network Security Groups for Application Gateway
+- 1 network security group for Application Gateway
-- 1 Network Security Groups for App Service Environment
+- 1 network security group for App Service Environment
-- 1 Network Security Groups for Azure SQL Database
+- 1 network security group for Azure SQL Database

 Each of the NSGs have specific ports and protocols open so that the solution can work securely and correctly.
 In addition, the following configurations are enabled for each NSG:
   -	[Diagnostic logs and events](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account
-  -	Operations Management Suite's Log Analytics is connected to the [Network Security Groups's diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)
+  -	Operations Management Suite's Log Analytics is connected to the [network security group's diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)

-**Subnets**: Each subnet is associated with its corresponding Network Security Groups.
+**Subnets**: Each subnet is associated with its corresponding network security group.

 **Azure DNS**:
 The Domain Name System, or DNS, is responsible for translating (or resolving) a website or service name to its IP address.
 [Azure DNS](https://docs.microsoft.com/en-us/azure/dns/dns-overview) is a hosting service for DNS domains that provides name resolution using Azure infrastructure.
 By hosting domains in Azure, users can manage DNS records using the same credentials, APIs, tools, and billing as other Azure services.
 Azure DNS also supports private DNS domains.